eminorhan/frontier-torchtitan/README.md

 * shuffle the combined dataset with a very large buffer size (`buffer_size=1000000`) and a globally shared random seed
 * split the dataset across `dp` (data-parallel) ranks using `ds.split_dataset_by_node()`

 The shuffle is performed once at the beginning of each training session with a fresh global random shuffling seed (due to job runtime limits on Frontier, each session takes ~12 hours after which we checkpoint and restart again).
-The shuffle operation shuffles the dataset shards as well as the rows in the buffer and the large buffer size ensures that all segments in the shard get a chance to be consumed during a ~12 hour training session.
+The shuffle operation shuffles the dataset shards as well as the rows in the buffer and the large buffer size ensures that all data rows in the shard get a chance to be consumed during a ~12 hour training session.

 ### Training
 The SLURM batch script in [`train_8B.sh`](https://github.com/eminorhan/frontier-torchtitan/blob/master/train_8B.sh) can be used to train a Llama-3.1-8B model with a context size of 8192 tokens.
 This script uses the training config file in [`train_configs/llama3_8b.toml`](https://github.com/eminorhan/frontier-torchtitan/blob/master/train_configs/llama3_8b.toml).
 Feel free to modify the config according to your needs.